-Name of Each Exchange on Which Registered New York Stock Exchange

-Number of Shares Outstanding as of March 31, 2008 16,393,112
+Name of Each Exchange Number of Shares Outstanding Title of Each Class on Which Registered as of March 31, 2008 Common Stock, \$1 par value New York Stock Exchange 16,393,112

 Documents Incorporated by Reference

 Portions of our definitive proxy statement to be filed with the Securities and Exchange Commission pursuant to Regulation 14A relating to the Annual Meeting of Shareholders of Oxford Industries, Inc. to be held on June 16, 2008, are incorporated by reference in Part III of this Form 10-K. We intend to file such proxy statement with the Securities and Exchange Commission not later than June 1, 2008.